tlj/api-browser.nvim/README.md

-# SAPI Preview for Neovim
+# Endpoint Previewer for Neovim

-A [Neovim](https://neovim.io/) plugin to browse SAPI feeds directly in the editor.
+A [Neovim](https://neovim.io/) plugin to browse API endpoints directly in the editor.

 ## Features

-- Uses remote routes.json file to get all data
+- Uses remote endpoints.json file to get a list of all APIs and endpoints
-- Cache packages and endpoints in sqlite database for faster lookups
+- Cache APIs and endpoints in sqlite database for faster lookups
 - Quickly access recent URLs
 - Switch between backend base URLs
-- Package selector to quickly switch between packages
+- API selector to quickly switch between APIs
-- Select from URLs which match the URN under the cursor
+- Select from endpoints which match the replacement requirements under the cursor
 - Load endpoint from 2 first base urls in separate windows with scoll lock, for easy comparison

 ## Getting started